forivall/partychurch/README.md

 - Send a message to anyone connected to the same partychurch server / room (must include gif)
 - Provides jpeg (filmstrip-style) videos alongside chats
 - No signup required for viewers
-- Allows for muting users based on their ID, removing all their current messages and blocking any future ones

 ## Future Features